Glitchii/embedbuilder/README.md

                         Together with the 'single' option, this allows the developer to force the user to either use only a single or multi-embeds. sourceOption            Display link to source code in menu.
-(Off by deafult unless enabled or top domain host is glitchii.github.io)
+(Off by deafult unless enabled or top domain host is glitchii.github.io) data=                   URL + Base64 encoded string of json data to be used on the embed instead of the default.
 ```
 <small>Case matters, all parameters should be lowercase.</small>
 ### Example URL with all* the above parameters: